R3-2 Zoning NYC

 625 – For Single or Two family detached and semi detached buildings.

-870 – Dwelling unit factor for any multifamily building and for one or two family attached.
+870 – For any multifamily buildings, and one or two family attached

 R3-2 Building Heights: